Madhavyamjala/Stockmarketpredict/README.md

 2. **Download Data:**

-   Download the historical stock price dataset (e.g., `all_stocks_5yr.csv`) and place it in the project directory.
+   Download the historical stock price dataset ( `all_stocks_5yr.csv`) and place it in the project directory.

 3. **Run the Code:**